 Client centered, Singular goal/outcome, Observable, Measureable, Timelimited, Mutual, Realistic

-Direct clinical nursing care and to decrease the risk of incomplete, incorrect, or inaccurate care; identifies and coordinates resources for delivering care; lists the interventions needed to achieve the goals of care
+Direct clinical nursing care and to decrease the risk of incomplete,

 Are not always directly related to a specific illness or prognosis